xebiarohan/Java-Concepts/README.md

     Phantom reference :
         The referent is never accessible directly through the API and this is why we need a reference queue to work with this type of references.

+Important Question :
+    Difference between super and super()
+    super is used to call the parent class methods and variables like System.out.println(super.x);   // it will print value of x which is defined in super class super.method();
+    for interface default variables and methods we need to add Interface name as well like :
+        InterfaceName.super.variableName;
+        InterfaceName.super.methodName();
+     super() is used to call the parent class constructor. it is used in child class  constructor as a mandatory first line.